jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-unclear whether more attention has been paid to this matter or employees have simply gotten better at burning records in a barrel in the parking lot.Figure 47 shows one rather drastic change in this pattern related to actors:
+unclear whether more attention has been paid to this matter or employees have simply gotten better at burning records in a barrel in the parking lot.
+Figure 47 shows one rather drastic change in this pattern related to actors:
 End\-user accounted for 87% of errors
 as opposed to 20% in last years report,